Click Here » Summer Program

 From the biological researcher’s perspective, CSB broadly refers to the design and fabrication (building) of biological components and systems that don’t already exist in the natural world or to the redesign and fabrication of existing biological systems.

-To the data scientist and particularly the start-up world CSB is a newly emerging field that will capitalize on advances in deep learning (use of computer programs to predict some biological events).
+To the data scientist and particularly the start-up world, CSB is a newly emerging field.
+It will capitalize on advances in deep learning (use of computer programs to predict some biological events).

 Depending on your personal sense of priority, CSB will remarkably accelerate cures to some of mankind’s most intractable diseases or be the foundation for the next generation of unicorns in the time frame of 5 to 7 years.

 Perhaps the better way to frame this is which would you rather be working on, facial recognition to label your friends’ faces on Facebook, creating chatbots for that travel platform, or working to cure cancer and extend quality human lifetimes.

 What kind of Data Scientists are Companies Looking for?

 For those of you who might be interested in making the switch, your deep learning skills in CNNs, RNNs models will serve you well, depending on the company.
 The job descriptions we looked at called out Python and R but not much else specific to bioinformatics.